hayoungjungg/hayoungjungg.github.io/_news/announcement_14.md

 ---
 layout: post
-date: 2025-03-10
+date: 2025-05-19
 inline: true
 related_posts: false
 ---

-Excited to intern as an Applied Scientist at Qualtrics this summer!
+I am interning as an Applied Scientist at Qualtrics this summer!
+Excited to be working on AI Agent Evaluation 🤖.